diku-dk/futhark/docs/language-overview.rst

   [[1, 2], [3]]      -- Compile-time error.
   [iota(1), iota(2)] -- A run-time error if reached.

-The restriction to regular arrays simplifies size analysis and optimisation.
+The restriction to regular arrays simplifies compilation.

 Arrays are indexed using the common row-major notation, e.g., ``a[i1, i2, i3...]``.
-An indexing is said to be *full* if the number of given indexes is equal to the dimensionality of the array.
+An indexing is said to be *full* if the number of given indices is equal to the dimensionality of the array.

 A ``let``-expression can be used to refer to the result of a subexpression::